dani9875/door_alarm_system/README.md

 - **Average current consumption**: **276 µA** (0.276 mA).

-Battery life in hours can be calculated by dividing the total battery capacity by the current draw:
+Battery life in hours can be calculated by dividing the total battery capacity by the current draw:</br>
 $$
 \text{Battery Life (hours)} = \frac{\text{Battery Capacity (mAh)}}{\text{Current Consumption (mA)}}
 $$